Vlahaka/The-T.N.C.-Theseus/Theseus.md

 - "All military stayed behi—"
 - "One... unknown craft..."
 - "Thousands dead..."

+*Radek lifted his head from the glowing grid of the command table, frowning as the overlapping bursts of garbled comms fed through the speakers like a dozen voices screaming underwater.
+He scanned the room.
+Every officer in the C.C.C. had frozen mid-task, posture rigid, eyes darting between monitors and each other.*

+*Panic wasn’t visible to the naked eye — it vibrated in the air.*

+*The cacophony of civilian transmissions continued: fragmented phrases, desperate voices, all colliding into one unintelligible wall of noise.
+Some pleaded.
+Some screamed.
+One repeated the same word again and again:* “burning... burning... burning...”

+*Radek’s jaw tensed.
+His sight locked onto the tactical officer, who sat clenched at his station with his hands gripping tightly to the edges of the console.*

 *Radek’s eyes sharpened.
 He straightened and gave a single, cold order:*
 "Jam all communications.
 All frequencies.
 All ships.
 Now."